-Reducing cognitive load in order to boost motivationPosted: December 15, 2016
+Reducing cognitive load in order to boost motivationPosted: December 15, 2016 Embed from Getty Images

 When I first started writing about cognitive load theory and the need for explicit instruction, a lot of constructivists responded to me by suggesting that I was ignoring the role of motivation.
 Perhaps explicit teaching is the most efficient way for students to learn but if it turns them off your subject for life then what has been achieved?
 Instead, we need to give them relevant and interesting challenges.
 Maths education expert, Dan Meyer, suggests that we need to ask students questions that induce a state of “perplexity” in order to provoke interest and promote engagement.
 But I doubt that being perplexed is very motivating at all.

 Instead, I have the view that it is the process of getting better at something that is motivating.
 In an interesting study from Quebec, students in Grades 1-4 reported their level of motivation towards maths and this was matched with maths test scores.
 Levels of maths achievement predicted motivation in later grades but motivation did not predict later levels of achievement.
 By assuming that we must provide specific activities to motivate students we place the cart before the horse.
 We need to focus on the quality of learning instead.